-- Figures from the Central Statistics Office show that exports of medical and pharmaceutical products totalled €21.6 billion in 2013.
+- Figures from the Central Statistics Office show that exports of medical and pharmaceutical products totaled €21.6 billion in 2013.
 In 2014, that figure had increased €22.2 billion and in 2015, it was €30.2 billion.

 2. Host of new innovations

-Moving forward, Enterprise Ireland has outlined the following areas as opportunities for growth over the next five years: value added generic pharmaceuticals; early stage pharmaceutical research; contract services for the pharmaceutical industry; gastro-intestinal disorders; products bringing together technologies from different platforms in collaborations.
-This forward looking strategy has identified areas of high potential and made them a priority in Ireland – working in this way will make sure Ireland stays at the fore.
+Moving forward, Enterprise Ireland has outlined the following areas as opportunities for growth over the next five years: value-added generic pharmaceuticals; early stage pharmaceutical research; contract services for the pharmaceutical industry; gastrointestinal disorders; products bringing together technologies from different platforms in collaborations.
+This forward-looking strategy has identified areas of high potential and made them a priority in Ireland – working in this way will make sure Ireland stays at the fore.

 IMDA (the Irish Medical Devices Association) estimates that over 80% of Irish medical device companies are “innovative active” i.e. currently involved with research and development.
 This process is increasingly bringing together different sectors (e.g. biotech, devices, software, etc.) to produce truly innovative medical products.
-With such a selection of interested companies in one area, Ireland is the perfect place for companies to be collaborating in this forward thinking way.
+With such a selection of interested companies in one area, Ireland is the perfect place for companies to be collaborating in this forward-thinking way.

 In 2016, Ireland ranked 7th out of 128 countries on the Global Innovation Index.

-3. It supplies well paying jobs
+3. It supplies well-paying jobs

-As well as there being good growth and solid focus on innovation – both of which should lead to job creation – the additional good news is that jobs in the pharmaceutical and medical devices sector pay well.
+As well as there being good growth and a solid focus on innovation – both of which should lead to job creation – the additional good news is that jobs in the pharmaceutical and medical devices sector pay well.
 The Central Statistics Office reports that people working in the pharmaceutical industry earn approximately 30% more than Ireland’s national average and the IPHA (the Irish Pharmaceutical Healthcare Association) suggest that salaries are higher when compared against other manufacturing roles.